1966-535/filesharerChrome/README.md

 ### Who do I talk to? ###

-* Repo owner / admin: oldmanobi & bitruspikin.
+* Repo owner / admin: oldmanobi & bitruss.